 What about sex?

-In the 70s, we may have jumped in bed on a first date without thinking about it, but now that we’re older that may not be the case.
+In the 70s, we may have jumped in bed on a first date without thinking about it, but now that we’re older you may not want to rush.

-Now that you’re older there’s no reason to be impulsive when you’re in a new relationship.
-But, if you feel like taking the plunge, make sure you use protection.
-Baby Boomers have a high risk of contracting STDs because they’re no longer worried about getting pregnant.
+There’s no reason to be impulsive when you’re in a new relationship.
+But, if you feel like getting it on, make sure you use protection.
+Baby Boomers have a high risk of contracting STDs because they’re no longer worried about pregnancy.

 The old-fashioned way to find a new relationship still works

 There are still plenty of ways to find a new relationship offline.
 The trick is, you have to put yourself in a social situation so why not get involved with activities you enjoy?
 A friend of mine, who is not skinny as a rail, had great luck when she moved into an over 55 community and got involved with some of the community’s performing groups and clubs.
-She met a “boyfriend” who is perfect for her and is now engaged to be married.
+She met a “boyfriend” who was perfect for her and they got married.

 Have you had good experiences dating over 50?
-Are you thinking about taking the plunge?
 Please leave a comment below.